apache/www-site/content/dev/pmc.md

 **For incubating projects**: If

-  - the podling has its status page set up,
+  - the podling has its status page set up
-  - the podling is identified on the ICLA,
+  - the podling is identified on the ICLA
   - a valid account id is provided on the ICLA
   - the podling is listed on the incubator's ProjectProposals page
   - the submitter is named on the project proposal

-then the secretary or assistant will request the account.
+the secretary or assistant will request the account.
 In other cases, the Mentors will request the account.
 If the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, provide the podling name in the free text input box.